nuxeo-archives/org.eclipse.ecr/README.md

 2. Use the CMIS API - available at `http://localhost:8080/ecr/cmis`

 Of course these URLs are designed for client applications and not for human access.
-If you want to expose the repository content using a Web User Interface you can create your own plugins. (we may also provide this in a future).
+If you want to expose the repository content using a Web User Interface, you can create your own plugins.
+(We may also provide this in a future).

-*Note** that any access to ECR through HTTP requires authentication.
+*Note* that any access to ECR through HTTP requires authentication.
 The default administrator account is:

 - Username: Administrator
 - Password: Administrator